ArgyRad/ArgyRad/README.md

 - 👋 Hi, I’m @ArgyRad, Argyrios Radopoulos
-- 🏫: Mechanical Engineering Diploma, Master in Computational Mechanics, Master in Business Administration (soon...)
+- 🏫: Mechanical Engineering Diploma, Master in Computational Mechanics, Master in Business Administration
 - 💬: 🇬🇧:, 🇩🇪:, 🇬🇷
 - 👀 I’m interested in Python, Computational Mechanics, Finite Element Method, Operations Research and Decision Methods
-- 🌱 I’m currently learning Cython, PyCUDA, parallel Python, tkinter
+- 🌱 I’m currently learning Cython, PyCUDA, parallel Python, tkinter, pyside6
 - 💞️ I’m looking to collaborate on structural mechanics and acoustics simulation software
-- 📫 How to reach me ... working on it.
+- 📫 How to reach me ... when not working, I am being a dad.
+Not much time left.
 - 🔗 https://www.linkedin.com/in/argyrios-radopoulos-3b65a191/

 <!---